SteveSmith16384/splitscreenfps_libgdx/README.md

 ## Controls
 * Press Space at the start to use keyboard/mouse, or press X on your controller to use that.
+* Esc to exit back to the overworld, or to quit out.

 It depends on the specific game selected, but controls are typically:-